mlabarrere/webcam-recognition/README.md

 But you don't have to care about it.

-Now, let see how the model recognise you:
+Now, let's see how the model recognizes you:

 ```shell
 python test_reco.py